-Skill Shortages in US
+Skill Shortages in the US

-One of the fundamental issues that the USA faces is the shortage of skills which stems from regional mismatch, cyclical shifts, inadequate training levels, and labor market restructuring.
-If you are still looking and deciding on a college major, it may be worthwhile to look out for the list of skill shortages in the United states and then choose a career in a high in demand sector.
+One of the fundamental issues that the USA faces is the shortage of skills which stems from regional mismatch, cyclical shifts, inadequate training levels and labor market restructuring.
+If you are still looking and deciding on a college major, it may be worthwhile to look out for the list of skill shortages in the United States and then choose a career in a high in demand sector.

 This has further increased the shortage of skilled workers in the US.
-In terms of long-term solutions, today, it’s time that US education system gives supports technical training and positions it as a positive and top career choice for suitable young people to join the workforce.
+In terms of long-term solutions, today, it’s time that the US education system supports technical training and positions it as a positive and top career choice for suitable young people to join the workforce.

 - Trade skills